moorepants/dissertation/_sources/abstract.txt

 vertical equilibrium.
 It was found that this "simpler" task is well suited for manual control theoretic dissection and postulation.

-I will herein present the findings of the seventh age of my tenure as a doctoral candidate in the prefecture of Mechanical and Aerospace Engineering at the Davis campus of the University of California.
+I herein present the findings of the seventh age of my tenure as a doctoral candidate in the prefecture of Mechanical and Aerospace Engineering at the Davis campus of the University of California.
 These describe our experimental procedure which involved strapping the untamed and aggressive